AssadAijazi/groupme-duties-bot/README.md

 - !duties: Sends a message specified all of the cleaning duties for the upcoming weekend.
 - !toggle reminders: Toggles whether to send weekly reminders about duties for the weekend.
 By default, a reminder will be sent every Sunday at 5pm.
 If you wish to change this, edit the node-schedule code in the index.js.
 See https://github.com/node-schedule/node-schedule for usage.
 - !update week num [WEEK NUMBER]: Sets the current week to week [WEEK NUMBER] in the schedule.
 Week numbers start from 1 and cannot be greater than the number of states in the states.js file.
-- !schedule: If a schedule image URL is specified, it will send out that image in a message
+- !schedule: Sends a message telling what number week next week is in the cycle.
+If a schedule image URL is specified, it will also send out that image in the message.